 - Log on to the DataWorks console.
 In the left-side navigation pane, click .
 On the page that appears, click the Custom Resource Groups tab.

 - Click Add scheduling resources in the upper-right corner.

 - In the Add scheduling resources dialog box, enter a resource name, select the required workspace, and then click Confirm.

-- Find the created custom resource group and click Server Management.
+- Find the created custom resource group and click Server Management in the Actions column.
 In the Management Server dialog box, click Add server.

 - In the Add scheduling resources dialog box, set the parameters as required and click Confirm.

 Parameter Description Network type The type of the network.
 Valid values: Classic Network and VPC.
 You can select the appropriate network type based on the actual network environment.
 Server Name or ECS UUID

 - The Server Name parameter is displayed only after you select Classic Network for the Network type parameter.
 Enter the hostname of an Elastic Compute Service (ECS) instance.

 - The ECS UUID parameter is displayed only after you select VPC for the Network type